Battle of Ban Me Thuot: Retreat

-When the meeting drew to its end, Phú suddenly requested Thiệu for promoting his subordinate, Colonel Phạm Văn Tất, commander of the Ranger Forces in II Corps, to Brigadier General.
-Both Viên and Thiệu hesitated but Phú's repeated pleading got Thiệu's consent at last.
+When the meeting drew to its end, Phú suddenly requested Thiệu to promote his subordinate, Colonel Phạm Văn Tất, commander of the Ranger Forces in II Corps, to Brigadier General.
+Both Viên and Thiệu hesitated, but Phú's repeated pleading got Thiệu's consent at last.
 After being promoted, Tất was assigned to command the forces to be redeployed while Phú's two deputies, Brigadier Generals Trần Văn Cẩm and Lê Văn Thân were not given any clear responsibilities in the redeployment.

-After the briefing Phú immediately returned to his headquarters in Pleiku, where he began planning for the withdrawal with Cẩm, Tất, Brigadier General Phạm Ngọc Sang and Colonel Le Khac Ly.
+After the briefing, Phú immediately returned to his headquarters in Pleiku, where he began planning for the withdrawal with Cẩm, Tất, Brigadier General Phạm Ngọc Sang and Colonel Le Khac Ly.
 To maintain secrecy, Phú ordered his officers to issue orders using only word of mouth instead of written documents and not to reveal the withdrawal plan to local Regional Forces.
 Furthermore, he stated that the abandonment of II CTZ had to be quick, with the ARVN taking only enough military equipment and ammunition to fight one last battle.
 Generals Tất and Cẩm were assigned the task of supervising the movements of soldiers and their dependents on the ground.
 Sang was responsible for the movement of vital military equipment and supplies via air transport and to sweep Route 7 using RVNAF fighter-bombers.
 Ly was ordered to lead a group of combat engineers to repair the road and bridges on Route 7, as well as maintain contact with the ARVN 2nd Brigade Headquarters in Nha Trang.
 The plan was destined to fail, as Phú was unaware that Lieutenant General Ngô Quang Trưởng, commander of I Corps Tactical Zone, had also received similar orders to evacuate.

 Disaster on Route 7

 Although local commanders in II Corps Tactical Zone tried their best to maintain secrecy, the unusual movement of transport aircraft in Pleiku on March 14 stirred up concern and suspicion amongst soldiers and civilians in the area.
 On March 15 the concerns of civilians were further heightened when a convoy of transport vehicles belonging to the 6th and 23rd Ranger Battalions headed south from Kontum.
 On the afternoon of March 15, the withdrawal of ARVN forces began to pick up momentum.
 The ARVN 19th Armoured Cavalry Squadron and the 6th Ranger Battalion opened the main road which stretched from Pleiku to Phu Tuc.
-Behind them were various infantry, armoured vehicle, and support units.
+Behind them were various infantry, armoured vehicles, and support units.
 During the early phases of the operation, Phú was confident that his plan would succeed for two reasons.
 Firstly, he believed most PAVN units were busy stopping the counter-attack at Phuoc An waged by the ARVN 23rd Infantry Division and would not have the time to disrupt the withdrawal.
 Secondly, if the PAVN 968th Infantry Division near Pleiku was deployed to stop the operation, it would have to overcome the formidable ARVN 25th Ranger Battalion which was tasked with stopping any PAVN attacks.